lex-node/governance/constitution/constitution.md

 ### Legislature / Council

 4.2.
-The legislative function of the Pocket Network is performed by the Pocket Network Council.
+The "legislative" function of the Pocket Network is performed by the Pocket Network Council, which is the unincorporated nonprofit association of Voters.
+The Council: (a) administers the

+Except as otherwise provided in this Pact in connection with a Material Adverse Exception Event, the Members shall utilize and cause the Org to utilize the Designated Smart Contracts as the exclusive method of (i) holding. allocating among the Members and spending or otherwise distributing any Tokens that are Org Property, (ii) creating and assigning Membership Interests, (iii) minting and issuing Shares and Loot and of holding and (iv) making Proposals and recording votes of the Members on Proposals.
+The Members may also utilize the Designated Smart Contracts to administer and facilitate certain other arrangements and transactions involving the Org, the Members and/or third parties, as approved by the Members from time to time pursuant to Proposals

 #### Governance Stake